Steep Rise in Bankruptcy Cases

 Refer to 6.14 Rights of Set-Off for details of set-off rights in bankruptcy liquidations.

 Set-offs between a creditor and the debtor in involuntary company liquidations are allowed and can be made in accordance with the PRC Contract Law.
-Set-offs are not subject to any special suspension or restrictions because of involuntary liquidation.
+Set-offs are not subject to any special suspension or restrictions in an involuntary liquidation.

 Distribution of Value

 If no assets can be distributed, or after completion of asset distribution, the administrator will apply to the court to terminate the proceeding.
-Upon receipt of the application, the court will, within 15 days of the day when the administrator applied to terminate the proceeding, make a decision on whether to do so.
+Upon receipt of the application, the court will, within 15 days of the administrator applying to terminate the proceeding, make a decision on whether to do so.

 Refer to 6.8 Asset Disposition and Related Procedures for details regarding bankruptcy liquidations.